ben-girardet/pray-project/PROGRESS.md

 - [x] Add a version from GIT in API ?
 Or use the build version ?
 - [x] Improve Apple / Demo user account with new mobile only system
 - [x] Stack AppNotifications (so we can see several)

+# 5.2.2021 - Many things
+- [x] Solidify notification start and settings
+- [x] Solid testing of notifications
+- [x] Translation: external files and notification translation

 ## Next
-- [ ] Solidify notification start and settings
-- [ ] Solid testing of notifications
+- [ ] Create more realistic tests scenario including user registration and increased users friendships, refresh token and admin accounts
-- [ ] Translation: external files and notification translation
+- [ ] Create a way to have a realistic staging
 - [ ] Create SMS API account
 - [ ] Ackknoledgment (incl. illustrations)
 - [ ] Backups every night